NAME

 -

-or description, see RSS 2.0 defined at
+title or description, see RSS 2.0 at

-the posts directory tree you need to provide a
+To include the file in the posts directory tree you need to provide a

 postPath.
 In that case it is also recommended you